 We were founded in 2004, and have successfully banked cord blood for over 21,000 famillies.
-Progenics is a Health Canada and FDA registered and AABB accredited facility with experience in processing cord blood for successful transplantation.
+Progenics is a Health Canada and FDA registered, AABB accredited and FACT accredited facility with experience in processing cord blood for successful transplantation.

 IntegrityInnovationAccountabilityEthical BehaviorKnowledge TransferContinual ImprovementTeamwork and Collaboration

 Banked cord blood units since summer of 2004

 Average recovery rate of total nucleated cells